Illinois lays out plan to reduce risk on variable-rate bonds

-CHICAGO Illinois expects to shield the state's coffers from a potential hit through a remarketing of $600 million of variable-rate bonds early next month, Governor Bruce Rauner's office said on Wednesday.
+CHICAGO (Reuters) - Illinois expects to shield the state's coffers from a potential hit through a remarketing of $600 million of variable-rate bonds early next month, Governor Bruce Rauner's office said on Wednesday.

 The state plans to place the debt with four banks on Nov.
 7 in a deal that will alleviate the need for costly letters of credit and further ensure that the termination of interest rate swap agreements related to the debt will not be triggered.